 --data-binary "@target/surefire-reports/TEST-calculateTest.xml"

-to get temporary token using acquired client_id and client_secret.ds/test-executions/nunit
+POSTapi/v1/apikeys/authenticate to get a temporary token using the acquired client_id and client_secret.

-to submit test report to Agile Test so that the application could create or update Test execution and Test cases accordingly.
+POSTds/test-executions/nunit to submit the test report to Agile Test so that the application can create or update Test execution and Test cases accordingly.

 name: Agile Test Demo